mamba2410/picowalker-hardware/README.md

 The end goal is to create a new, modern equivalent to the Pokewalker distributed with the Pokemon HeartGold and SoulSilver games back in 2010.
 Since those units are no longer sold and are getting harder and harder to obtain creating a new version sounds like the easiest option.
 And the most fun.

-This project has a little bit of history (see below) but as of August 2024 this is the actively developed version of the hardware.
+This project has a little bit of history (see below) but as of December 2024 this is the actively developed version of the hardware.

 The board is designed around the new rp2350 chip, due to the addition of the low power states and the HSTX, which were what made us move away from the original rp2040 version.